 Regardless of the situation or circumstances surrounding the fiduciary litigation, our elder law firm will work to protect your rights and provide you with unwavering advocacy.

 At Cona Elder Law, we bring more than two decades of experience protecting our clients’ rights.
 Examples of the types of fiduciary cases we've litigated include:

 Whenever someone is given the responsibility of managing the estate assets, this person is expected to act with integrity, honesty, and to the benefit of the beneficiaries.

 Anytime an executor or administrator has proven themselves to be possibly corrupt, incompetent, or unqualified, they should be removed from their position of authority, which can be achieved through a fiduciary removal proceeding.

 If you are a co-fiduciary or a beneficiary of an estate and you feel the person entrusted with the management of the estate has failed to effectively act, contact the New York fiduciary litigation attorneys at Cona Elder Law.
 We offer the experience of handling a vast range of complex estate litigation cases, including fiduciary litigation and fiduciary removal.

 Fiduciary litigation is a highly complex process and requires the experience of the skilled team of estate litigation attorneys at Cona Elder Law.
-Since 1998, we have worked to provide our clients with personalized attention, professionalism, and cutting-edge solutions.
+For over two decades, we have worked to provide our clients with cutting-edge and personalized solutions, as well as unwavering advocacy